 The Academic Recovery program provides specialized intrusive academic assistance to all students on academic warning, academic probation and/or those who are experiencing academic difficulty.
 The mission of these academic advisor/mentors is to provide recovery services which increase student achievement and persistence.
 Additional assistance is provided to students who have not declared a major and who may need additional guidance with determining their educational goals and career pursuits.
 This is vital as continued enrollment in an undergraduate program at Alabama A&M University is dependent upon a student maintaining academic progress towards attaining a degree.
-For more information, contact Janet Jones, Academic Advisor/Mentor, (256) 372-8089, janet.jones@aamu.edu or Dawn Miles, Academic Advisor/Mentor, (256) 372-5494, dawn.miles@aamu.edu.
+For more information, contact Dr. Veronica Booker, Acad Recovery Advisor/Mentor, (256) 372-4165, veronica.booker@aamu.edu, or Abony Parker, Acad Recovery Advisor/Mentor, (256) 372-8418, abony.parker@aamu.edu.